-This course examines the close relationships between the Payroll Department and the Human Resources Department.
-The course provides a study of the employment process and various state and federal POFS pertaining to payment of salaries and wages.
-This includes preparation of employment records, payroll registers, employee earnings records, timecards, and state and federal reporting requirements.
+This course is intended to give students an understanding of the fundamental concepts underlaying the United States federal employment tax code.
+The course will discuss the complexities payroll tax laws, payroll tax forms, and required accounting and reporting to comply with federal and state employment laws.
+This includes preparation of employment records, payroll registers, employee earnings records, time cards, and state and federal reporting requirements.
 (Prerequisites: ACCT 2217).